 As you probably figured it out, this knife is used to bone meat and fish.
 It’s not designed to cut through the bone but around it so you will get a nice peat of boneless meat.
 The slim and long blade makes it easy to use around bones and joints so you can even handle a rib cage with ease.

 This one looks like the chef’s knife but it’s actually slimmer and longer, reaching up to 15 inches in length.
 It’s useful for portioning steaks, ribs, and even whole turkeys because it’s easy to handle with precision and it has a long blade that can reach the other side of the meat.
+This is the knife that must be on the table when Thanksgiving comes if you don’t want a feud to appear as the turkey carving has left a mess behind.

 Although it’s widely known as a bread knife due to the ease provided in slicing bread and pastry, this one is actually suitable for a wide range of foods that are annoying to cut.
 In this category, we include the waxy fruits and vegetables like tomatoes, peppers, watermelon, and even onions.
 This is because the serrated blade doesn’t slide on slippery surfaces but cuts right through them.